VALORANT competitive map rotation: All maps in current pool

 Don’t look down.
 Image via Riot Games

-Abyss has arrived in VALORANT as of Patch 8.11 and will enter the Competitive map pool in Patch 9.0.
-This is certainly one of the most ambitious and unique map designs that Riot has put forth, as both mid and both sites are littered with pitfalls where players can plunge to their deaths.
+Abyss is the latest addition to VALORANT that entered the competitive map pool in Patch 9.0.
+This is certainly one of the most ambitious and unique map designs that Riot has put forth, as the entire map is littered with pitfalls where you can plunge to your death.

 Why is there a map rotation in VALORANT?